-If you are running into issues getting a Wistia embed working properly, this doc serves as a good first step and includes many things to check and try that may alleviate your troubles.
+If you are running into issues getting a Wistia embed working properly, this help page serves as a good first step and includes many things to check and try that may alleviate your troubles.

 Here are some common challenges, and how to overcome them.

 The Standard inline embed, while awesome, doesn’t work in every situation.
 We plan for a lot, but we can’t plan for everything.
 If you’re not seeing your embed, or something is funky, try using the Fallback (iframe) Embed.

 To get your Fallback embed code, select Fallback under the Embed Type heading on the Embed & Share modal: